PPF Calculator 2026

 Key Parameters

-- Interest Rate: Annual rate set by government
+- PPF Interest Rate: The prevailing rate as announced by the government.

 Benefits

-- Flexible Tenure Selection: Calculate for any period between 1 and 15 years.
+- Flexible Tenure Options: Calculate PPF maturity for any tenure between 1 to 15 years.

-- Compare PPF returns with other long-term investments.
+- Compare PPF growth with other long-term tax-saving investments.

-- Evaluate impact of changing interest rates on your corpus.
+- Analyze the effect of interest rates on your PPF savings.

 Related Tools